Joachim Standfest

-Joachim Standfest (born 30 May 1980) is an Austrian football coach and a former player who played as a midfielder / defender.
-He is the manager of the Under-18 team of Austria Wien.
+Joachim Standfest (born 30 May 1980) is an Austrian football coach and former professional player who most recently managed Austrian Bundesliga club Rheindorf Altach.
+During his playing career he was a midfielder or right-back.

 Club career

 Born in Leoben, Styria, Standfest made his professional debut for Grazer AK in the 1998–1999 season.
-He stayed 9 seasons with GAK, winning a league title and three domestic cups.
+He stayed nine seasons with GAK, winning a league title and three domestic cups.
 He left GAK for giants Austria Wien in January 2007, just before GAK were demoted to the Regionalliga Mitte because of financial difficulties.

 In 2001 Standfest underwent bowel surgery and a tumor was taken away.

-In 2010, Standfest transferred from vice-champions Austria Wien to cup-winners Sturm Graz, citing family reasons for the move.
+In 2010, he transferred from vice-champions Austria Wien to cup-winners Sturm Graz, citing family reasons for the move.
 In 2012, he left Sturm Graz to join Kapfenberger SV.

+Standfest retired from playing in May 2015.

 International career

-He made his debut for Austria in October 2003 against the Czech Republic and was a participant at EURO 2008.
-Until 21 August, he earned 32 caps, scoring 2 goals.
+Standfest made his debut for Austria in October 2003 against the Czech Republic and was a participant at EURO 2008.
+He earned 34 caps, scoring 2 goals.

-Coaching career
+Managerial career

-On 7 August 2020, he was hired by Austrian Football Second League club Amstetten.
+On 7 August 2020, Standfest was hired by Austrian Football Second League club Amstetten.

-On 1 February 2022, Standfest signed with Austria Wien as the head coach of the club's Under-18 squad.
+On 1 February 2022, he signed with Austria Wien as the head coach of the club's under-18 squad.